 Don’t stop any medicines without first discussing it with your healthcare provider.

-If you are suffering from allergies or dry mouth perhaps caused by them, it’s evermore important to maintain regular visits to our Cordova dental office.
+If you are suffering from allergies or dry mouth perhaps caused by them, it’s evermore important to maintain regular visits to our dental office.
 Appointments every six months can help catch any potential dental issues caused by dry mouth and treat them before they lead to the need for advanced treatment or cause pain.